100% Free Consultation (225) 412-6348

 Our Louisiana work injury lawyers have experience representing clients who have suffered from severe industrial accidents and injuries in the workplace.
 We work tirelessly to hold even the largest companies accountable.
 If you were injured at work, you may be able to recover lost income, medical costs, and punitive damages for misconduct.

-We cover all these areas (onshore and offshore) for our clients through claims under:
+We cover all these areas (on land and offshore) for our clients through claims under:

 What Constitutes Employer Negligence in Louisiana?